Ilhasoft/ISParseBind/README.md

 - UIButton (Comming soon for Radio Button)

 ### Custom Components:
-- You can implement ISParseBindable protocol for create your own component.
+- You can implement ISParseBindable protocol to create your own component.
-- Custom components need subclass Supported Components and implement ISParseBindable
+- All custom components need to subclass one of the supported components and to implement ISParseBindable

 ### Requirements:
 - iOS 9 +